adrikachowdhury/EMOInsight-NLP/README.md

 # 😊😔😠 Emotion Detection
 [![Python](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This step-by-step project crafts an emotion classification system by blending a Transformer (DistilBERT), a Bidirectional LSTM (BiLSTM), and a Multi-Layer Perceptron (MLP) on the SemEval-2019 Task 3 (EmoContext) dataset, targeting emotions (Happy, Sad, Angry, Others) in three-turn dialogues.
-The approach yields a performance that outstrips the original study's baseline and top result, underscoring the strength of this hybrid method.
-Micro-averaged F1 was chosen as the evaluation metric for fair comparison to weight each sample equally, making it ideal for the dataset's imbalance, where larger classes like "Others" dominate, ensuring a balanced overall performance assessment.
+This step-by-step project crafts an emotion classification system by exploring two modified BERT Transformer model variants—`DistilBERT` and `ALBERT`—integrated with a Bidirectional LSTM (BiLSTM) and a Multi-Layer Perceptron (MLP) on the SemEval-2019 Task 3 (EmoContext) dataset, targeting emotions (Happy, Sad, Angry, Others) in three-turn dialogues.
+DistilBERT and ALBERT are used to compare their efficient architectures—DistilBERT with distillation and ALBERT with parameter sharing—for better emotion classification in dialogues.
+For experimentation purposes, both models were used to compare performance among them, and both outperformed the baseline study, with ALBERT found to perform comparatively well among the two.
+Micro-averaged F1 was chosen as the evaluation metric for fair comparison, ideal for the dataset's imbalance, where larger classes like "Others" dominate, ensuring a balanced overall performance assessment by weighing each sample equally.
+Additionally, explainable AI, LIME (Local Interpretable Model-agnostic Explanations), is used to provide interpretable insights into the model's emotion predictions by highlighting influential text features.

 ---

 ## 🚀 Features
 The pipeline processes text data through the following stages:
 1. **Preprocessing:** Cleans and normalizes text, preserving `[SEP]` separators for multi-turn context.
+2. **Oversampling Strategy:** Synthetic Minority Oversampling Technique (SMOTE) was used to handle class imbalance and includes logging to track progress.
-2. **Model**: Hybrid model consisting of Transformer, Sequential Learning, and classification through MLP.
+3. **Model**: Hybrid model consisting of Transformer, Sequential Learning, and classification through MLP.
-5. **Evaluation:** Computes micro-averaged metrics and provides interpretability via LIME.
+4. **Evaluation:** Computes micro-averaged metrics with final evaluation through test set.

-The project uses Synthetic Minority Oversampling Technique (SMOTE) to handle class imbalance and includes logging to track progress.
+5. **Explainable AI (XAI):** Explains model predictions by highlighting key text features.

 ## 📊 Dataset
 - **SemEval-2019 Task 3 (Cleansed version)** [A. Chatterjee et al., 2019 – ACL Anthology](https://aclanthology.org/S19-2005.pdf)
 - Source: [HuggingFace Dataset](https://huggingface.co/datasets/oneonlee/cleansed_emocontext)

 ## 🧠 Model Architecture
-1. **Transformer (DistilBERT):** Extracts contextual features from preprocessed text.
+1. **Transformer:** Extracts contextual features from preprocessed text [DistilBERT: `distilbert-base-uncased`; ALBERT: `albert-base-v2`].
 2. **BiLSTM:** Processes sequential features from DistilBERT.
 3. **MLP:** Classifies emotions based on BiLSTM outputs.